schoremis/schoremis/README.md

 # Welcome To My Github Profile!

-I am happy and proud to share my Github profile and projects with you.
+I am happy to share my Github projects with you.